How Car Title Loans Work for Less than ideal credit Borrowers

 Collect the right documents

-Ask your specific lender what documents you need for a title loan, since the exact requirements may vary.
+Ask your specific lender what documents you need for a secured loan using your vehicle title, since the exact requirements may vary.
 Most lenders will ask for:

 • A government-issued ID